arndey/arndey/README.md

-# Hi there! 👋 I'm Andrei Kostyuchenko
+# Hi there! 👋 I'm Andrei Kostiuchenko

 ## 💼 Currently Seeking New Opportunities